Orfadin capsules (Nitisinone)

 • rash

-• itching or skin irritation
+• itching or irritation of the skin

 • redness and peeling of skin

-• headache
+• headaches

 • stomach pain